 - 8th Commandment- "Thou Shalt Not Add Cumin"

 - 9th Commandment- "Thou Shalt Not Add Cumin""

 OK you get the point!
 In my family, NO ONE is to add cumin to the hummus.
 I'm not sure if that is throughout all of Lebanon, but in our sector, that's how it is.

 What are the ingredients for Mediterranean Hummus?
+Easy peasy:

-Here are some of the ingredients you will need.
-Canned chickpeas or garbanzo beans, garlic, extra virgin olive oil, fresh lemon juice and salt.
-Now that’s an easy hummus recipe!
+Now that's an easy hummus recipe!
 Now-a-days you can find Tahini at most grocery stores.